-This was good advice for the prince and for anyone seeking to comfort a grieving teenager.
-Too often teenagers feel “invisible” or are “forgotten grievers” when there has been a death.
+Victor Parachin, who is an ordained minister and has written several books on grieving, reminds us that too often teenagers feel “invisible” or are “forgotten grievers” when there has been a death.
 Yet, every day a teenager experiences the death of someone they know and love a parent, sibling, grandparent, schoolmate, friend or relative.
 Like adults, teenagers can feel overwhelmed by such a loss.
+We must remember that teenagers grieve too.

 Photo credit: Asim Bharwani